rin-williams/COSC211/lab8/WrittenAssingment.md

 # Written Assignment

+## IMPORTANT: Please open this file in a [Markdown viewer](https://upmath.me/) to see the rendered equations or use vscode with markdown preview.

 1. 5.2 Caches are important to providing a high-performance memory hierarchy to processors.
 Below is a list of 32-bit memory address references, given as word addresses:

    3, 180, 43, 2, 191, 88, 190, 14, 181, 44, 186, 253